OlimilO1402/OOP_Cloning/README.md

     Set Clone = New Person: Clone.NewC Me
 End Function
 ```
-Maybe you somewhat have to wrap your brain around it, how this woriks and how its is all playing together,
-so I give the advice to warite it down once yourself so you get used to it.
+Maybe in the first place, you somewhat have to wrap your brain around it before you dig how it works.
+So I would give the advice: just write it down yourself in an example class, and step through the code so you will get used to it quickly.

 ![OOP_Cloning Image](Resources/PCloningIsEqualOrSame.png "OOP-Cloning Image")